 Skip to main content

-WWF-UK and 3Keel’s new report Thriving within our planetary means: reducing the UK's production and consumption footprint by 2030 (Global Footprint Report) reveals that the UK must reduce its global footprint by three quarters by 2030 to meet planetary limits.
+WWF-UK and 3Keel’s report Thriving within our planetary means: reducing the UK's production and consumption footprint by 2030 (Global Footprint Report) shows that to meet planetary limits the UK must reduce its global footprint by around three quarters by 2030.

 The report proposes reduction targets for ten key drivers of environmental impact and outlines the actions we need to take to achieve them.